-- 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
-Staff consultation school staff involved in teaching PSHE as well as the wider staff community were given the opportunity to look at the policy and make recommendations - 3.
-Parent/stakeholder consultation parents/carers and any interested parties were invited to feedback via a MS Form on our PSHE curriculum and our policy document - 4.
+- 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - Staff consultation school staff involved in teaching PSHE as well as the wider staff community were given the opportunity to look at the policy and make recommendations - 3.
+Parent/carer consultation parents/carers were invited to feedback via a MS Form on our PSHE curriculum and our policy document - 4.
 Student consultation we investigated what exactly students want from their RSE - 5.
 Ratification once amendments were made, the policy was shared with governors and ratified by the Head Teacher

-This policy should be read in conjunction with the following Trust/Academy policies:
+This policy should be read in conjunction with the following Academy policies:

 - Acceptable Use Policy

 - Anti-Bullying Policy

 - Equality Information

 - Online Safety Policy

 - Safeguarding Policy

-- Mental Health and Wellbeing
+- · Mental Health and Wellbeing